Choeropotamus: Classification

 Regardless of taxonomic problems, the Choeropotamidae has been well-defined as one of the endemic European Palaeogene artiodactyl groups that lived primarily during the Eocene.
 The Choeropotamidae itself from the middle Eocene up to the earliest Oligocene.
-Masillabune, arguably the oldest choeropotamid, first appeared during the unit MP 11 of the Mammal Paleogene zones.
-It was followed by the likes of Haplobunodon and Amphirhagatherium in MP 12 and Hallebune in MP 13.
+Masillabune, arguably the oldest choeropotamid, first appeared during the unit MP11 of the Mammal Paleogene zones.
+It was followed by the likes of Haplobunodon and Amphirhagatherium in MP12 and Hallebune in MP13.
 Two of the latest-appearing choeropotamids, Choeropotamus and Thaumastognathus, made their first appearances in MP16.
-Both Choeropotamus and Amphirhagatherium, the latest-surviving choeropotamids, extended up to MP 20, coinciding with the Grande Coupure extinction event in western Europe.
+Both Choeropotamus and Amphirhagatherium, the latest-surviving choeropotamids, extended up to MP20, coinciding with the Grande Coupure extinction event in western Europe.
 They are generally regarded as close relatives of the Cebochoeridae, another endemic European artiodactyl family.
 One phylogenetic tree example of the Choeropotamidae and Haplobunodontidae being defined as separate families according to Vincent Luccisano et al. in 2020 is shown below:

 In 2022, Weppe conducted a phylogenetic analysis in his academic thesis regarding Palaeogene artiodactyl lineages, focusing most specifically on the endemic European families.
 One monophyletic set consisted of the Dichobuninae, Cebochoeridae, and two clades of the polyphyletic Choeropotamidae.
 He suggested that Cuisitherium and Lophiobunodon were not very closely related to the true clade of choeropotamids, consisting of Thaumastognathus, Choeropotamus, Amphirhagatherium, Rhagatherium, and the polyphyletic Haplobunodon; his analysis disagrees with other sources suggesting that some genera like Haplobunodon were not closely related to Choeropotamus and states that the Haplobunodontidae is therefore not valid.
 More specifically, he defined Thaumastognathus, Choeropotamus, Haplobunodon lydekkeri, and "H." solodurense as forming one specific clade of the Choeropotamidae sensu stricto.